In silico drug designCall: 10th Open Access Grant Competition

 Researcher: Martin Zelený

 Have you ever heard of magnetic memory alloys?
 At Charles University, scientists are exploring these metal alloys, which can restore their original shape and dimensions in a magnetic field.
 Shape memory alloys are made to meet the needs of humans and are called intelligent materials.
 They have the ability to regain their original shape due to heat, stress, or magnetism.
 The shape memory effect is caused by the transition of the metal from one crystalline structure to a different one, which is most energy-efficient under certain conditions.
 For shape memory effects, the necessary condition is martensitic phase transformation.
 This change can be triggered by temperature change, pressure, or magnetic fields.
-The main goal of the project of Dr. Martin Zelený from Charles University is modeling martensite transformations of alloys based on Ni-Mn-Ga, which can be affected by an external magnetic field (deformation) up to 12 %.
+The main goal of the project of Dr. Martin Zelený from Charles University is modeling martensite transformations of alloys based on Ni-Mn-Ga, which can exhibit (reversible) deformation up to 12 % in an external magnetic field.
 The project received 1,468,000 core hours and its results will be used to design new intelligent materials, which have a large application potential in actuators, sensors, energy harvesters, and magnetic refrigeration systems.

 The role of hybridization in triggering asexual reproduction in fishCall: 9th Open Access Grant Competition